 - Average salary– $10-15 per hour

 - Job description– You will need to guide a group of people to specific locations in line with the guidelines of the tour company you are working with.

 - Skills/Materials required– Having a built-in friendly demeanor and networking talent can make you a better candidate for a tour guide.

-Freelance writing/editing/proofreading are some of the best paying part-time work from home jobs.
+Freelance writing/editing/proofreading are some of the best-paying part-time work-from-home jobs.
 As international student, you will already have a good command of written language, and you can put it to good use as a freelance writer, proofreader, or editor.

 It is also one of the most flexible and best-paying part-time jobs for college students.
 You can do it at any time of the day, in any corner of the world, all at your own convenience.
 Win-win, right?